-This article is the first of a series on “Berlin’s Changemaker “, people with a passion to drive positive change in their communities by making use of their skills, knowledge, and network.
-With that, I want to show that there are many ways to have a positive impact on our society and for our planet.
+This article is the first of a series on “Berlin’s Changemakers”, people with a passion to drive positive change in their communities by making use of their skills, knowledge, and network.
+With this series, I want to highlight these people and show that there are many ways to have a positive impact on our society and our planet.

 Australian entrepreneur Natalie Magee is one of the many people I met in the social impact scene since I moved to Berlin about five years ago.
 Natalie is the founder of By Heart Projects, a social enterprise including three different projects: a Workshops Series, Changemaker Tour Berlin, and Music By Heart.
 With her work, she wants to inspire and empower people to start projects on their own and advocates for social entrepreneurship and